The Secretary of State was asked—

 rose— [Hon.
 Members: “Hear, hear.”]
 Seen but not heard is the role of the Security Minister.

 The Counter-Terrorism and Border Security Bill, which is currently transiting through the House of Lords, includes new measures to ensure that our statute book reflects 21st-century threats.
 That is why we have increased sentencing.
 New offences around online harm and extraterritorial reach of some existing offences will ensure that our law and order and intelligence services have the tools they need.

 The hon.
 Lady raises an important issue.
 I quite agree that we want to make this scheme as easy and simple as possible.
 I want all 3.5 million EU citizens to feel that they can stay as easily as possible.
 I want them to stay, and I can give her that confirmation.

-In Chelmsford, the police, the Crown Prosecution Service and youth offender programmes occasionally have recommended that a youth offender has a curfew, in order to safeguard them from being further targeted by gangs, but the magistrates are often not aware of all the information and overturn that.
-Will the Minister’s team work with Justice Ministers on better sharing of information with magistrates, so that the full intelligence picture is taken into account?
+In Chelmsford, the police, the Crown Prosecution Service and youth offender programmes occasionally have recommended that a youth offender has a curfew, to safeguard them from being further targeted by gangs, but the magistrates are often not aware of all the information and overturn that.
+Will the Minister’s team work with Justice Ministers on the better sharing of information with magistrates, so that the full intelligence picture is taken into account?

 Very much so; my hon.
 Friend has hit on the point that the children coming before the youth justice system are very often themselves the victims of horrendous crimes.
-That is why, in the serious violence taskforce, we are bringing all Government Departments together to spread the message about data collection and sharing, which will then be disseminated nationally through local agents.
+That is why, in the serious violence taskforce, we are bringing all Departments together to spread the message about data collection and sharing, which will then be disseminated nationally through local agents.